Dr Iona McCleery

 In many ways my background has profoundly shaped my research and teaching interests.
 As I am the child of a doctor and nurse and sister of another nurse, my family think it ironic that I opted to do history at university but ended up specialising in medical history.
-I was born in Malawi in East Africa and spent three years of my childhood living in Sudan and this I think has spurred on my growing interest in the world beyond northern Europe.
 I became fascinated by the Middle Ages while still in my teens, partly because of the historical and fantasy literature I enjoyed.

 I did both my undergraduate degree (1994) and my PhD (2000) in medieval history at the University of St Andrews in Scotland.
 I broke up my time there with an Erasmus year in Spain, research time in Portugal and a year out doing voluntary and paid care work in different places.
 It was probably my year in Spain that inspired me to do research on the Iberian Peninsula, opting for Portugal as the more neglected and thus more rewarding country.
 I have since spent many happy months exploring Portuguese archives, meeting a wide range of people and indulging in cakes and port wine.